mttcrn/polimi-CSE-notes/Machine Learning.md

 - MC looks all the way to the end of the episode ( $\lambda \rightarrow 1$) → unbiased, high variance.
 - TD($\lambda$) mixes all $n$-step returns with exponentially decreasing weights → balanced as it gives a smooth bias-variance trade-off controlled by $\lambda$.
 ![500](./assets/TD_weighting.png)
-### Backward-view TD($\lambda$)
+### Backward-view
 The forward view provides the theoretical foundation.
 The **backward view** provides the **mechanism**: how to efficiently compute updates **online**, step by step, without waiting for the end of the episode.
 #### Eligibility Traces
-Eligibility traces are a kind of memory mechanism that helps keep track of which past states or action are "eligible" for receiving credit (blame) when a reward is received.
+Eligibility traces are a kind of **memory mechanism** that helps keep track of which past states or action are "eligible" for receiving credit (blame) when a reward is received.
 They help assign credit backward through time, smoothing and speeding up learning.

 We can use two heuristics: